ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-infrastructur-as-code.md

 3. **Authentication**:
    - Enforce access control using Azure Active Directory (AD) or subscription keys.

-Each policy is applied to specific APIs defined in the API Management instance.
+**tip**: Each policy is applied to specific APIs defined in the API Management instance.
+{:.prompt-tip}

 ---